The Ultimate Travel Guide to Nuuk

 - Police: (+299) 32 14 48

 - Hospital: (+299) 34 40 00

 Book your trip to Nuuk

 Nuuk is a safe and fascinating place to visit on your travel to Greenland.
-Guide to Greenland brings together most of the tours offered around Nuuk on the one platform and is an easy way to plan and book your travel to Nuuk.
+Guide to Greenland brings together most of the tours offered around Nuuk on one platform and is an easy way to plan and book your travel.

 - Discover the largest selection of Nuuk tours